-You MUST Notify Your Benefits Office (active employees) or the GIC (retirees and survivors) When Your Personal or Family Information Changes
+You MUST Notify Your GIC Coordinator (active employees) or the GIC (retirees and survivors) When Your Personal or Family Information Changes

-Failure to provide timely notification of personal information changes may affect your insurance coverage and may result in your being billed for services provided to you or a family member.
-If any of the following occur, active employees must notify the GIC Coordinator in their benefits office; if you are a retiree or survivor, write to the GIC:
+Failure to provide timely notification of personal information changes, such as legal separation, divorce, remarriage, and/or addition of dependents can result in financial liability to you.
+If any of the following occur, active employees must notify their GIC Coordinator.
+If you are a retiree or survivor, write to the GIC:

 - Marriage or remarriage